Week 11 Finishing the API and setting up MQTT client

 Before starting, make sure your firewall ufw is set to allow connections on http (port 80) and https (port 443).

-Caddy is not part of the apt
+Caddy is not part of the apt repos that are checked when you run apt-get, therefore we

-repos that are checked when you run apt-get, therefore we first need to add caddy's repo to the system's sources, so when we install it, it knows where to look for it.
-To do so, we have to start with some setup:
+first need to add caddy's repo to the system's sources, so when we install it, it knows where to

 $ sudo apt install -y debian-keyring debian-archive-keyring apt-transport-https curl